 Our parish has a long history of offering Taizé worship to the community and we continue to share this peaceful and meditative service today.
 Our worship follows the Taizé tradition including reflective music and chants, readings, and times of silence for quiet prayer and contemplation.
 We invite you to share in Taizé worship with us in person or live on our Facebook page.

 the second Friday of the month at 7:00 PM

 About the Taizé Community

 Taizé is a monastic community in southeastern France.
 It was founded in 1940 with the mission of healing the divisions between Christians and within the human family.
 This community seeks to create an environment where reconciliation could become a concrete reality every day.
 It is an ecumenical community that includes 100 brothers from over twenty different countries.

-Thousands of Christian people from all over the world, young and old, gather at Taizé every week to pray, to search, to sing, and to find refreshment and renewal.
+Thousands of Christians from all over the world gather at Taizé every week to pray, search, sing, and find refreshment and renewal.
 The worship of Taizé is marked by depth and simplicity, consisting of much singing along with significant periods of silent meditation.

 “Prayer is a serene force at work within human beings, stirring them up, transforming them,